-- Complete the GENERAL EDUCATION REQUIREMENTS listed in the Academic Regulations of the University of Connecticut Undergraduate Catalog, which include two W courses (one must be 2000-level or above and associated with the student's major), two Q courses (one Q course must be from Mathematics or Statistics), an Environmental Literacy course, and courses in Content Areas 1-4 (see catalog uconn.edu for more information).
-In addition to the General Education Requirements, students must take a course in U.S. History (HIST 1501 or 1502) and PSYC 1100. - 2.
+- 1. Complete the COMMON CURRICULUM REQUIREMENTS listed in the Academic Regulations of the University of Connecticut Undergraduate Catalog 2025-2026, which include Topic of Inquiry (TOI) Requirements: At least one course (3 credits) in each of the 6 different TOIs; 6 different subject areas; one laboratory science (TOI-6L); minimum of 21 TOI credits; TOI Focus area (3 courses in 1 TOI) or Theme (3 pre-determined courses); and meet Competency Requirements: two W courses, two Q courses, and second language through elementary level 2.
+In addition to the Common Curriculum requirements, students must take a course in U.S. History (HIST 1501 or 1502) and PSYC 1100. - 2.
 Complete a SUBJECT AREA MAJOR in MANDARIN CHINESE consisting of a minimum of thirty-six (36) credits in courses at the 2000's level or above in the field of concentration.
 A minimum of twenty-four (24) credits must be taken in one or two closely related departments.
 A minimum of twelve (12) credits must be taken in related areas.
 Up to six (6) credits in 1000's level courses may be included with prior consent of the faculty advisor.

 Requirements include the following proficiency development courses or equivalents: CHIN 1111, 1112, 1113, 1114, 3210, 3211, 3250W, and 3275.
 And, at least twelve credits of the following literature courses or equivalents: CHIN 3271, 3270, and 3282.
-And, at least nine credits of the following culture and civilization courses or equivalents: CHIN 3230/W, 3260, ARTH 3720 (The Art of China), HIST 1805 (East Asian History through Hanzi Characters), HIST 3808 (East Asia to the Mid-Nineteenth Century), HIST 3810 (China and the West), HIST 3820 (History of Modern Chinese Political Thought), HIST 3822 (Modern China), and POLS 3245 (Chinese Politics and Economy).
+And, at least nine credits of the following culture and civilization courses or equivalents: CHIN 3230/W (also fulfills TOI-3), 3260, ARTH 3720 (The Art of China), HIST 1805 (East Asian History through Hanzi Characters), HIST 3808 (East Asia to the Mid-Nineteenth Century), HIST 3810 (China and the West), HIST 3820 (History of Modern Chinese Political Thought), HIST 3822 (Modern China), and POLS 3245 (Chinese Politics and Economy).

-It is strongly recommended that students complete a maximum number of courses in their major language, proactively seek out multiple opportunities to develop control of the spoken language and pursue meaningful study abroad at the earliest feasible time.
+It is strongly recommended that students complete a maximum number of courses in their major language, proactively seek out multiple opportunities to develop control of the spoken language, and pursue meaningful study abroad at the earliest feasible time.